-Business Strategy Capstone • 5 Credits
+Business Strategy Capstone • 5.0 Credits

 This course provides the opportunity for students to demonstrate that they have learned the material and concepts from the program and can apply it in the real world.
 It provides students the opportunity to do a comprehensive analysis of an on-going business and develop a long range, strategic plan including implementation and recommendations for change.
-Prerequisite: completion of all BAS-AM core courses.
+Class must be passed with a 2.0 or better to count for BAS-Applied Management degree.
+Prerequisite: AMGT 300, 310, 320, 330, and 400.
+Additionally, you must have taken or be concurrently taking AMGT 340, 360, and 430.
+All prerequisites must be passed with a 2.0 or better.

-BAS Independent Study • 1 - 10 Credits
+BAS Independent Study • 1.0 - 5.0 Credits

 A class designed to explore a specific topic of special interest.
 Students are required to work 55 hours to earn one credit hour.
+Class must be passed with a 2.0 or better to count for BAS-Applied Management degree.
 Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.

-Small Business Start-up Capstone • 5 Credits
+Small Business Start-up Capstone • 5.0 Credits

 This course is designed to examine strategies for effectively embarking on new business ventures and focuses on the many phases of entrepreneurship.
 Students begin thinking about and planning a new business start-up from the first day of class.
 Included is business plan writing using software such as BizBuilder.
 Students have access to worksheets, templates, and example plans to assist in their planning.
 The final project is an individually prepared, professionally written business plan.
-Prerequisite: completion of all BAS-AM core courses.
+Class must be passed with a 2.0 or better to count for BAS-Applied Management degree.
+Prerequisite: AMGT 300, 310, 320, 330, and 400.
+Additionally, you must have taken or be concurrently taking AMGT 340, 360, and 430.
+All prerequisites must be passed with a 2.0 or better.